motz9/se_project_todo-app/README.md

 ## Functionality

-You can set your goals by adding them, delete them if they change, and check them off once you comeplete them.
+You can set your goals by adding them, delete them if they change, and check them off once you complete them.

 ## Technology